Getting Started at the Bryan School

 Scholarships & Graduate Assistantships

 Additionally, the Bryan School offers a limited number of graduate assistantships to full-time students.
-Applicants for assistantships must have been unconditionally admitted into a Bryan School Masters degree program.
-Assistants are usually employed to assist faculty members or work in one of the Bryan School’s administrative units for 18-20 hours per week over the nine-month academic year.
+Applicants may indicate their interest in a graduate assistantship within their online application.
+Graduate assistants are usually employed to assist faculty members or work in one of the Bryan School’s administrative units for 18-20 hours per week over the nine-month academic year.

 Apps and Tools